Home / Career Guides / Construction Vice President

 What is the role of a construction vice president in managing client relationships?

-Client management is a significant part of their job description.
-It involves maintaining open communication channels with the clients, understanding their needs and expectations, and ensuring they are met.
+Client management involves maintaining open communication channels with the clients, understanding their needs and expectations, and ensuring they are met.
 This can include regular updates on project progress, addressing concerns, and fostering a positive and trusting relationship.
 Long-term client satisfaction is essential for building a strong reputation and securing future business opportunities.

 Can a construction vice president influence the company’s strategic direction?